Foundation for Intentional Community: 1949 – 1986

-Along with inventing a term for describing their gifting and sharing lifestyles, the original or first Fellowship also defined what they meant by the word “community,” identifying the basic aspects of communitarian theory and organization.
-This material, edited by the present author, was first printed by Community Service, Inc. in The Intentional Communities 1959 Yearbook and Newsletter, later in CSI’s An Intentional Community Handbook printed in 1978, and then in CSI’s Guidebook for Intentional Communities published in 1988, which Robert Fogarty then presented in his 1972 book, American Utopianism.
+Along with inventing a term for describing their gifting and sharing lifestyles, the original or First Fellowship also defined what they meant by the term "intentional community," identifying the basic aspects of communitarian theory and organization.
+This material was first printed by Community Service, Inc. in The Intentional Communities 1959 Yearbook and Newsletter, later in CSI’s An Intentional Community Handbook printed in 1978, and then in CSI’s Guidebook for Intentional Communities published in 1988, which Robert Fogarty then presented in his 1972 book, American Utopianism.
+The following is edited from these sources: